markbt/streampager/README.md

 A pager for command output or large files.

+*streampager* is a library that implements a general-purpose pager for browsing streams of data one page at a time.

-*streampager* accepts streamed input on stdin and presents it for browsing one page at a time.
-It can accept input from additional streams for separate presentation of the output of multiple commands and their error streams.
+Its main program, *sp*, accepts streamed input on stdin for paging.
+It can also accept input from additional streams for separate presentation of the output of multiple commands and their error streams.
 It can also display the contents of files.

+It also provides *spp*, which runs its arguments as a command, capturing its output and error streams for paging.

+Press **h** or **?** from within *streampager* to display the keyboard shortcuts.
+Press **q** to exit.

-## Basic Usage
+## Basic Usage for *sp*

-If invoked with no arguments, *streampager* reads from stdin, expecting to be invoked as the final command in a pipeline:
+If invoked with no arguments, *sp* reads from stdin, expecting to be invoked as the final command in a pipeline:

     my_command | sp

 The default paging behaviour depends on how much data is received:

-* For programs that produce less than a screenful of output quickly and then exit, *streampager* prints the output to the terminal without paging and also exits.
+* For programs that produce less than a screenful of output quickly and then exit, *sp* prints the output to the terminal without paging and also exits.
-* For programs that produce output slowly, *streampager* will wait for two seconds to see if the program will stop with less than a screenful of output.
+* For programs that produce output slowly, *sp* will wait for two seconds to see if the program will stop with less than a screenful of output.
-  After two seconds *streampager* stops waiting and starts paging.
+  After two seconds *sp* stops waiting and starts paging.

-This behaviour can be disabled, forcing *streampager* to always page the input, with the `--force` option.
+This behaviour can be customized:

+* The `-X` option prevents the initial buffering of input.
+Instead, it will be displayed directly until either a full screen of input is received, or **`Space`** is pressed.
+* The `-D` option changes the delay from its default two seconds.
+Use `-D0` to disable the delay entirely, and immediately enter fullscreen mode.

 An animated indicator the bottom left of the screen indicates if the input pipe is still connected.

-*streampager* can also be used to display files, and efficiently loads large files by memory mapping them.
+*sp* can also be used to display files by providing their file names as command line arguments.

-Press **h** or **?** from within *streampager* to display the keyboard shortcuts.
-Press **q** to exit.

 ## Additional Streams

-*streampager* can page multiple input streams from different file descriptors on separate screens.
+*sp* can page multiple input streams from different file descriptors on separate screens.
 These additional streams can be passed in using the `--fd` option.